tessel/t1-docs/hardware-api.md

 An array of which pins are PWM outputs (may overlap analog array).

 &#x20;<a href="#api-number-port-setPWMFrequency" name="api-number-port-setPWMFrequency">#</a> port<b>.setPWMFrequency</b> ( frequency )
 Sets the frequency of PWM for a given port.
 Only the GPIO bank supports PWM pins on Tessel.
-Default is 1kHz.

 &#x20;<a href="#api-array-number-port-pin" name="api-array-number-port-pin">#</a> <i>array&lt;number&gt;</i>&nbsp; port<b>.pin</b> = []
 An array of all pins on the port.
 You can differentiate them by their `.type` and `.isPWM` attributes.